kylelang/TiU-Exam-Merge/README.md

-A reference implementation of the new standard guessing correction formula (provided by the TiU Examination Committee) is available in `reference/grading.R`, and the fomula is documented in `reference/gradingFormula.pdf`.
+A reference implementation of the new standard guessing correction formula (provided by the TiU Examination Committee) is available in `reference/grading.R`, and the formula is documented in `reference/gradingFormula.pdf`.

 If you opt to apply a custom scoring scheme, you will be asked to supply a